mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 1.  < --!Pending step: if confirmation message cannot be added on time, document a way to check the status of the upgrade in Management Cluster. --! >

-1. Upgrade your additional [Workspaces][upgrade_workspaces] on a per-Workspace basis to upgrade the Platform Applications on other clusters than the Management Cluster.
-Do this only if your environment has additional Workspaces (with Managed and Attached clusters).
-Otherwise, proceed with the [Konvoy Upgrade][konvoy_upgrade]. < --! we need to reference this file once it is created-->
+1. For Enterprise customers: Upgrade your additional [Workspaces][upgrade_workspaces] on a per-Workspace basis to upgrade the Platform Applications on other clusters than the Management Cluster.
+For Essential customers: Proceed with the [Konvoy Upgrade][konvoy_upgrade]. < --! we need to reference this file once it is created-->

 [download_binary]: ../../download/
 [AKS]: https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster